SkoobyDoo/tome4-SkooBot/readme.md

 * Alt + F3 - Query bot - This prompts the bot to declare the next action it would take, but should not perform any action.
 This will probably not even get close to beating the game for you, and will frequently run into situations that it will not be able to act in.

+Changes in 0.0.4:
+* Skoobot will no longer gleefully drown your characters or crash itself with recursion overflow when in water
+* Fixed (I think) the bug where skoobot fails to path to an enemy in combat
+* Reduced spam when holding the hotkey to disable skoobot (S+F1)

 Changes in 0.0.3:
 * Bot stops when certain number of enemies are spotted
 * Bot now evaluates the "Power Level" of visible enemies (visible in enemy tooltips)